In April 2013 a cap was introduced to limit the

 o Industrial Injuries Disablement

-If you are recently unemployed and had been employed for at
+If you are recently unemployed you may also be exempt for a

 Carers and the benefit cap

 Carers are not exempt from the benefit cap due to being a carer

 but they may be exempt if the person they care for is their